 When you've been accused of a crime your life can be turned upside down.
 It can have negative effects on your character and reputation.
 The threat of criminal conviction can also affect your life, your family, and even the ability to do your job.
 A criminal conviction and the related consequences can be serious if you don't take action.
 That's why it's vitally important that you understand your rights during this serious time.

-Our top rated criminal defense attorneys have practiced criminal law in Maryland, Virginia and Washington, D.C. for more than 20 years.
+Our top rated criminal defense attorneys have practiced criminal law in Maryland, Virginia for more than 20 years.
 We are familiar with area courts, judges, and prosecutors and have obtained successful results in felony and misdemeanor cases.

 Criminal Defense Practice Areas